Tallboy (bomb): Manufacturing

 Tallboys were largely hand-made, requiring much labour during each manufacturing stage.
 The materials used were costly, with precise engineering requirements in casting and machining.
 To increase penetrative power, a large, specially hardened, steel plug had to be precisely machined and mated to a recess in the nose of the bomb.
 The ogive had to be perfectly symmetrical to ensure optimum aerodynamic performance.
 This was no easy task when manipulating a bomb casing with the size and weight of a Tallboy.

 The Torpex filling was poured by hand into the base of the upturned casing after melting it in "kettles".
 The final stage of explosive filling required that a one-inch layer of pure TNT be poured over the Torpex filling, followed by sealing the base with a 4 in layer of woodmeal-wax composite with three cylindrical recesses fitted with the explosive boosters and into which three chemical time-fuses were inserted when the bomb was armed.

-Tallboys were not considered expendable, and if not used on a raid were to be brought back to base rather than safely jettisoned into the sea.
-The value of the weapon offset the additional risk to the aircrew.
+Tallboys were not considered expendable, and if not used on a raid were to be brought back to base rather than safely jettisoned into the sea due to the bombs being in short supply.
 Given their high unit cost, Tallboys were used exclusively against high-value strategic targets that could not be destroyed by other means.
 When it was found that the Lancaster could be modified to carry a bomb larger than the Tallboy, Wallis produced the even larger Grand Slam bomb.